Non Standard Finite Difference Scheme for Mutualistic Interaction Description: Finite Difference Approaches

-From a theoretical point of view this criterion is good in every case to control the stability of the steady-states.
-Nevertheless, in the case of multi-dimensional systems, expecially in two and three dimensions, it is more convenient to use an alternative method, the so-called Jury criterion \cite{Jury}.
+From a theoretical point of view this criterion is good in every case to control the stability of the steady--states.
+Nevertheless, in the case of multi--dimensional systems, expecially in two and three dimensions, it is more convenient to use an alternative method, the so--called Jury criterion \cite{Jury}.
 Let $\tilde J_F:= J_F(\tilde \xi_n)$, for two dimensional systems the characteristic polynomial of the Jacobian can be written as:

-in order to have $\Re\lambda<1$ for all $\lambda\in\sigma(J_F)$, the Jury condition states that:
+In order to have $\Re\lambda<1$ for all $\lambda\in\sigma(J_F)$, the Jury condition states that:

-Therefore, this criterion establishes that exists a necessary and sufficient condition to guarantee the asymptotical stability of the steady-state solutions.
+Therefore, this criterion establishes that exists a necessary and sufficient condition to guarantee the asymptotical stability of the steady--state solutions.

-\paragraph{The forward-Euler method.} This is one of the oldest way to derive a finite difference equation from a differential equation.
-This numerical procedure requires that the system (\ref{eq:differential_equation}) is transformed by introducing these substitutions:
+\paragraph{The Forward--Euler Method.} This is one of the oldest way to derive a finite difference equation from a differential equation.
+This numerical procedure requires that the system \eqref{eq:differential_equation} is transformed by introducing these substitutions:

 where $\Delta t$ is the step size and $\xi_{n+1}\approx \xi(t+n\Delta t)$.
-As showed by Mickens (see i.e. the reference \cite{mickens02}), in many cases the transformation of eq. (\ref{eq:passaggiocont-disc}) leads to numerical instabilities which occur as solutions of the finite difference equations, steady-states, bifurcations etc. that do not appear in the originary differential equation.
+As showed by Mickens (see i.e., the reference \cite{mickens02}), in many cases the transformation of eq. \eqref{eq:passaggiocont-disc} leads to numerical instabilities which occur as solutions of the finite difference equations, steady--states, bifurcations etc. that do not appear in the originary differential equation.